DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 of the recommendations covered by mandatory or optional features defined by this standard.

+Non DINA implemented module ( i.e Keycloak, SOLR ) do not have to comply with this specification.

 DINA REST API standard - Specification
 ======================================